 Data from each included article were independently extracted by two reviewers (MS, BR), and discrepancies were resolved through discussion.
-Extracted data included general study information (design, objectives), clinical details (clinical sub-area, patient characteristics), and NLP details (methods, evaluation metrics and results).
+The extracted data included general study information (design, objectives), clinical details (clinical subarea, patient characteristics), and natural language processing (NLP) details (methods, evaluation metrics and results).
 To reduce complexity, evaluation metrics were reported for primary study outcomes only and given as ranges when performance metrics for multiple cohorts or methods were reported separately.
 Where the primary outcome measure was not explicitly stated, an attempt was made to infer this from the study's aims.
-All reviewers worked with the same understanding of standard NLP terms and methods described in Table 2.
+All the reviewers worked with the same understanding of the standard NLP terms and methods described in Table 2.